bison--/gameDevTycoonFixer/README.md

     ./gameDevTycoonFixer.py

-If the game binary **gamedevtycoon** is in the same folder, it will launch the game istelf.
+If the script is in the same folder as the game binary **gamedevtycoon** , the script will launch the game by itself.
-If NOT, start the game after the script, it will fix the "problem" by itself ;)
+If NOT, start the game after the script, it will fix the "problem" immediately after launch ;)